ranjithpillai/dotfiles/README.md

 ### Atom

 1. Go to Atom's `.atom` directory
-2. Temporarily make a copy of the .atom directory and delete it
+2. Make a temporary copy of the directory in case something goes wrong
+3. Delete `.atom`
-3. Create a symbolic link called `.atom` to the dotfile `dotfile/atom`
+4. In the same directory, create a symbolic link called `.atom` to the dotfile `dotfile/atom`
+5. Open Atom
-4. Install Package Sync
+6. Install Package Sync
-5. Sync packages
+7. Sync packages

 ### Bash